fstab50/libtools/docs/permissions.rst

 ``iam:CreateAccessKey``:

-    * Required for keyup to generate new access keys when rotating keys.
+    * Required for libtools to generate new access keys when rotating keys.

 ``iam:DeleteAccessKey``:

-    * Required by keyup to delete deprecated access keys after a new set is generated.
+    * Required by libtools to delete deprecated access keys after a new set is generated.

 ``iam:ListAccessKeys``:

-    * Required by keyup to list access keys for a given IAM user.
+    * Required by libtools to list access keys for a given IAM user.

 ``iam:GetAccessKeyLastUsed``:

-    * Required by keyup to retrieve access key meta data (data about a user's key set).
+    * Required by libtools to retrieve access key meta data (data about a user's key set).